TlCClTOBY/tlccltoby/README.md

 ![](https://github.com/TlCClTOBY/TlCCITOBY/blob/main/ticci-toby-creepypasta.gif)

-Ticci Toby is my *kinsona*, meaning i see myself in him deeply. __i'm also dianosed with _ADHD___, pls interact with caution! i think slenderverse, crp , SP, mouth washing, DT/UT, omori are awesome! i sometimes draw fanarts of them. andd surprise surprise... i don't ships much. but if you like it, *ya like it;3*
+Ticci Toby is my *kinsona*, meaning i see myself in him deeply. __i'm also diagnosed with _ADHD___, pls interact with caution! i think slenderverse, crp , SP, mouth washing, DT/UT, omori are awesome! i sometimes draw fanarts of them. andd surprise surprise... i don't ships much. but if you like it, *ya like it;3*

 **do not interact ⚠︎**